Geeksltd/Olive/docs/Services/SMS.md

 }
 ```

-Now you should write your custom SMS provider, this class should inherit from `ISmsDispatcher`.
+By default, Olive provides `NullSmsDispatcher` which does not dispatch the messages but marks them sent.
+You should implement your custom SMS dispatcher and register it with dependency injection container, this class should inherit from `ISmsDispatcher`.
 For example, here we create a class named `GeeksSmsDispatcher`:
 ```csharp
 namespace Olive.SMS.Tests